Skip to main content

 Aside from harm to performers, there’s real harm to consumers, too, with any amount of porn.

-Related: How I Discovered Unedited Porn Videos Are Nightmares, Not Fantasies
+Related: How I Discovered Unedited Porn Videos are Nightmares, Not Fantasies

 What about those people who say it’s healthy to consume porn with a partner to “spice things up”?
 The truth is coming out in studies, which show that what really happens is that the consumer ends up trying to imitate what they’ve seen in porn and comparing their partner to it.